jMetal/jMetalPy/README.md

 * Added [CHANGELOG](CHANGELOG.md) file.

 # Contributing
-Please read [CONTRIBUTING](CONTRIBUTING.md) for details of how to contribute to the project.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for details on how to contribute to the project.

 # License
 This project is licensed under the terms of the MIT - see the [LICENSE](LICENSE) file for details.